Witchfinder General (film): Filming

 According to Kim Newman in his book, Nightmare Movies, when Reeves made a suggestion on the set, Price objected and told the director: "I've made 87[sic] films.
 What have you done?"
 And Reeves responded: "I've made three good ones."
 Price later recalled that this was one of the first movies where he clashed with the director.
-Price felt that all the actors on the set had a difficult time with the director, explaining: "Michael Reeves could not communicate with actors.
-He would stop me and say, 'Don't move your head like that.'
-And I would say, 'Like what?
-What do you mean?'
-He'd say, 'There—you're doing it again.
-Don't do that'."
-Price reportedly became so upset with Reeves that he refused to watch the film's dailies.
+Price felt that all the actors on the set had a difficult time with the director, who Price believed did not understand how to give instructions to actors.

 In one scene, Reeves needed Price to shoot his flintlock between the ears of the horse he was riding.
 When Price realised that Reeves had ordered that an actual blank charge was to be used so the weapon's puff of smoke would be visible, he shouted, "What?
 You want the gun to go bang between the ears of this fucking nag?
-How do you think he's going to react?"
-However, Reeves insisted and, when the gun went off, the horse reared and sent Price tumbling onto the ground.
+How do you think he's going to react?"; however, Reeves insisted and, when the gun went off, the horse reared and sent Price tumbling onto the ground.
 Price was not hurt but he was extremely angered by the incident.

 On the final day of shooting, Price showed up on the set visibly intoxicated.
 Reeves seethed to Waddilove, "He's drunk—how dare he be drunk on my set!
 I'll kill the bastard."
 Waddilove soon discovered that Reeves planned to inflict painful revenge on the actor.
 During preparations for Price's violent death scene, the director was overheard instructing Ogilvy to "really lay into Vincent" with the stage axe.
 When the scene was filmed, Ogilvy responded with blows that were not faked, but Waddilove had fitted Price's costume with padding, protecting the actor from injury.

 Despite the tension between the two men during the production, when Price saw the film the following year, he admitted that he understood Reeves's artistic vision and wrote the young director a ten-page letter praising the film.
 Reeves wrote Price back, "I knew you would think so."
 Years after Reeves's death, Price said, "I realised what he wanted was a low-key, very laid-back, menacing performance.
 He did get it, but I was fighting him almost every step of the way.
 Had I known what he wanted, I would have cooperated."